Dagonite/python-projects/README.md

 Requirements
 ---
-A few of these projects will require John Zelle's simple object oriented graphics library [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py) to work.
+A few of these projects will require John Zelle's simple object-oriented graphics library [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py) to work.
 To install the library, enter the following into a command-line interpreter (will require pip to be installed as well):

 ```
 pip install graphics.py